Anne, Queen of Great Britain: Marriage

 With George of Hanover out of contention as a suitor for Anne, King Charles looked elsewhere for an eligible prince who would be welcomed as a groom by his Protestant subjects but also acceptable to his Catholic ally Louis XIV of France.
 The Danes were Protestant allies of the French, and Louis XIV was keen on an Anglo-Danish alliance to contain the power of the Dutch.
 A marriage treaty between Anne and Prince George of Denmark, younger brother of King Christian V, was negotiated by Anne's uncle Laurence Hyde, who had been made Earl of Rochester, and the English Secretary of State for the Northern Department, Robert Spencer, 2nd Earl of Sunderland.
 Anne and George were second cousins once removed.
 Anne's father consented to the marriage eagerly because it diminished the influence of his other son-in-law, William of Orange, who was naturally unhappy at the match.

 Bishop Compton officiated at Anne and George's wedding on 28 July 1683 in the Chapel Royal at St James's Palace.
 Although it was an arranged marriage, they were faithful and devoted partners.
 They were given a set of buildings, known as the Cockpit, in the Palace of Whitehall as their London residence, and Sarah Churchill was appointed one of Anne's ladies of the bedchamber.
-Within months of the marriage, Anne was pregnant, but the baby was stillborn in May.
+Within months of the marriage, Anne was pregnant, but the baby was stillborn in May 1684.
 Anne recovered at the spa town of Tunbridge Wells, and over the next two years, gave birth to two daughters in quick succession: Mary and Anne Sophia.

 Accession of James II

 When Charles II died in 1685, Anne's father became King James II of England and VII of Scotland.
-To the consternation of the English people, James began to give Catholics military and administrative offices, in contravention of the Test Acts that were designed to prevent such appointments.
+To the consternation of the English people, James began to give Catholics military and administrative offices, in contravention of the Test Acts, which were designed to prevent such appointments.
 Anne shared the general concern, and continued to attend Anglican services.
 As her sister Mary lived in the Netherlands, Anne and her family were the only members of the royal family attending Protestant religious services in England.
 When her father tried to get Anne to baptise her youngest daughter into the Catholic faith, Anne burst into tears. "[T]he doctrine of the Church of Rome is wicked and dangerous", she wrote to her sister, "their ceremonies—most of them—plain downright idolatry."
 Anne became estranged from her father and stepmother, as James moved to weaken the Church of England's power.

 In early 1687, within a matter of days, Anne miscarried, her husband caught smallpox, and their two young daughters died of the same infection.
 Lady Rachel Russell wrote that George and Anne had "taken [the deaths] very heavily ...
 Sometimes they wept, sometimes they mourned in words; then sat silent, hand in hand; he sick in bed, and she the carefullest nurse to him that can be imagined."
 Later that year, she suffered another stillbirth.